lp-hub/localRAG/README.md

 ## Free, local, open-source RAG with SQLite & FAISS

 - Created & tested with Python 3.12, llama.cpp, LangChain,
 - FAISS, and Gradio.
-Works offline on Ubuntu with NVIDIA GPU (for
+Works offline on Ubuntu with NVIDIA GPU and
-- CUDA acceleration) and GGUF model.
+- RAM disk and GGUF model.
 OCR scripts available.

 #### Set up: